-If you are able to resume riding, continue to monitor the gauge frequently.
+If you are able to resume riding, continue to monitor the high coolant temperature indicator frequently.

-If there's a mild leak, you can ride for awhile, carefully watching the gauge.
+If there's a mild leak, you can ride for awhile, carefully watching the high coolant temperature indicator.
 Be prepared to stop and add more coolant or water.
-If the leak is bad, transport your motorcycle to a Honda dealer (page 169).
+If the leak is bad, transport your motorcycle to a Honda dealer (page 152).